 In most cases, you can get rid of credit card debt in Chapter 7 bankruptcy.

-Most taxes can't be eliminated in bankruptcy, but some can.
+Most taxes can't be eliminated in bankruptcy, but federal income tax can be erased if it meets bankruptcy discharge requirements.

 You can discharge recent income tax debt in Chapter 7 bankruptcy, but most other types of taxes are not dischargeable.
 Here are the details.